emard/esp32blesynscan/README.md

 UART bridge for SynScan Pro 2.5.2.
 UART 3.3V TTL is connected to SkyWatcher Virtuoso 90 Heritage mount.

-Currently it works for linux.
-Hopfully with small fixes it should work on Android 10 phone.
+It works for android and linux, windows not tested yet.

 # Install